The First Political Ads Of The Next Cycle Are Already Here ... And Republicans Aren't Happy

-Category: World Politics Hits: 0Having made it past November, and even past the Jan.
+Category: World Politics Hits: 2Having made it past November, and even past the Jan.
 5 runoff in Georgia, it may seem like the airwaves and signboards near you would finally be free of political ads.
 However … that’s not quite true.
 While the idea that ads are already showing up for the 2022 election cycle might even be enough to generate howls, there’s a reason that these ads should be welcomed.
 Because these ads are all about holding Republicans accountable for what they’ve done over the last four years.
 That starts with ads that are going on the air in Wisconsin to detail the explicit connection between Sen. Ron Johnson and the violent attempt to overthrow the government.
 Voters to the south might not be catching those ads, but they could still run across a Josh Hawley billboard from MeidasTouch.
 It’s all just part of the move to clear the halls of Congress … of the people who promoted a violent attack on the halls of Congress.

 Read more https://crooksandliars.com/2021/01/first-political-ads-next-cycle-are-already